xiaolai/INB-Principles/README.md

 > - Is an open ledge truly necessary?
 > - Can an open ledge truly boost the efficiency of the business model?
 > - To what extent is it a **[DAC](https://www.youtube.com/watch?v=v26zjoNd-Cs)** (Decentralized autonomous corporation)?
-> - If we decide to invest, what percentage of our funding should we use exactly?
+> - If we decide to invest, what percentage of our fund should we use exactly?

 That's all, the simplest questions needed tougher thinking to get more accurate and concrete answers.